RasmusTufvesson/water-sim/README.md

 # Water sim
-Just a little simulation that i made because i can.
+Just a little simulation that I made because I can.

 It works by creating a grid of cells that count how many water particles are in them.
 This is then used by each water particle to try and get to a cell with a lower density.

 You can also create circles of different sizes that are basically just particles with a size.
-They are a bit janky and water can get stuck inside them because particls just check adjacent cells.
+They are a bit janky and water can get stuck inside them because particles just check adjacent cells.

 ## Controls